 Education, Training and Development Option

-Under the Education, Training and Development Option you may continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain short education, training or development.
-Your Intreo centre may make special signing-on arrangements so that you can attend your chosen course.
+Under the Education, Training and Development Option you may continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain short courses of education, training or development.
+Your Intreo Centre may make special signing-on arrangements so that you can attend your chosen course.

 To qualify for the Education, Training and Development Option and keep your Jobseeker’s Allowance or Jobseeker's Benefit you must be: